Farid Adilazuarda

 Hi, I'm Farid!

-I’m an incoming NLP PhD student at the University of Edinburgh, advised by Edoardo Maria Ponti and Alexandra Birch.
-I’m part of the Institute for Language, Cognition and Computation (ILCC) and the Edinburgh NLP Group.
+I’m a PhD student at the University of Edinburgh, where I’m fortunate to be advised by Edoardo Ponti and Alexandra Birch.
+I’m a member of the Institute for Language, Cognition and Computation (ILCC) and the Edinburgh NLP Group.

 Before Edinburgh, I was a Research Assistant at MBZUAI in Abu Dhabi and a visiting researcher at the UKP Lab, TU Darmstadt, where I worked on multilingual, multicultural, and parameter-efficient NLP—topics I still enjoy discussing!